 |Day 7: Moving Day.
 After breakfast drive through the village of Skalahori and then to the village of Vatousa where you turn off the main road to the remote village of Xidira for a visit to the Iakovidis Digital Art Museum and the Methymnaos Winery.
 Then got for a swim at the

 beach of Campo Antissa, then lunch at Kosta's, a small traditional restaurant in the valley or the excellent taverna in the village of Yiota.
 Stop in the beautiful central square of Antissa

 for coffee and then to the Perivoli Monastery to see its frescos, and then continue to Skala Eressos to check into your hotel and have a swim on the long sandy beach there.
 That night have dinner on one of the

-many great fish tavernas like Blue Dolphin, right on the beach or a drink or two at one of the cafe/bars.
+many great fish tavernas like Blue Sardine, right on the beach or a drink or two at one of the cafe/bars.